Annual awards that celebrate and recognise excellence in Pacific arts across a range of arts practices and career stages.

 - examples of the nominee's artistic work.

-Nominations are assessed by an external panel who are convened for these awards.
-The panel will comprise of registered peer assessors who are senior Pasifika artists and practitioners.
+Nominations are assessed by an external panel that makes recommendations of award recipients based on criteria.
+The panel will comprise of registered peer assessors who are Pasifika artists and practitioners or industry experts.

-We will publicly announce the award recipients later in the year via a news item on our website, a media release and on our social media channels.
+We will publicly announce the award recipients in November 2025.
 We will also list award recipients on our website Results - Arts Pasifika Awards